-Are you ready for a study strategy that will consolidate and organize your studying so that you can more easily assess your progress, identify weaknesses, and give you the confidence to enter your next exam ready to give the exam writers a real taste of who they’re messing with?
-By the time you graduate from […]
+Are you ready for a study strategy that will consolidate and organize your studying so you can more easily assess your progress, identify weaknesses, and get the confidence to enter your next exam ready to give the exam writers a real taste of who they’re messing with?
+By the time you graduate from medical school, […]

 It’s finally time for your family medicine rotation and you could not be more excited.
 Although you’re not interested in primary care, you just completed your surgery rotation and are in desperate in need of sleep.
 A month of outpatient nine to five clinic visits doing well-child visits and reassuring patients that they don’t need antibiotics to treat a viral cold sounds like a piece of cake.